Introducing our two online TAE Cert IV programs

 Our quick response times also helps to reduce the total time that it might otherwise take and make 6 months achievable; after all, getting your marking done in less than 4 days is going to make the whole thing a lot quicker than if it took weeks or months.
 (If you want to look more closely at this, then have a read of this: How long your Cert IV TAE takes depends on marking times.
-It will show you how much time you could end up wasting just sitting around if your chosen RTO takes not just 4 days but 4 weeks to get your marking done.).
+It will show you how much time you could end up wasting just sitting around if your chosen RTO takes not just a few days but 4 weeks to get your marking done.).

 This graph shows the percentage of our graduates who took different lengths of time to complete.
 The median duration sits between 5 and 6 months.

 Because of that, most people entering the Fortress Learning program will start with an enrolment duration of 6 months, and then if you need to extend beyond that there are options to extend.
 Fortress Lite students can expect to take 3-4 months for each of the three Fields of Study.

 Regardless of which program you choose, it is your rate of progress that will ultimately determine how long it will take you.

 The Australian Qualifications Framework publishes what they believe is a good indication of how long different courses should take.
 These are called the Volume of Learning Indicators, and they suggest that a Certificate 4 level qualification should take 600-1200 hours.

 If you enrol in a 12 month program, then using the above you could expect to take 10-45 hours a week.
 Obviously, for a 6 month program, it would be more.